Albert0i/Redis-Stack-Tutorial/FT.md

 ### II.
 [RedisJSON](https://github.com/RedisJSON/RedisJSON)
+> RedisJSON is a Redis module that implements ECMA-404 The JSON Data Interchange Standard as a native data type.
+It allows storing, updating and fetching JSON values from Redis keys (documents).

 ### III.
 [RediSearch](https://github.com/RediSearch/RediSearch)
 > However, if in addition to the ability to use core data structures to store the data, we ensure that fast searches can be performed (besides primary key lookup), it is possible to think beyond the basic caching use case and start looking at Redis as a full-fledged database, capable of high-speed searches.